acceleer/blueprints/README.md

 **Q: The textual FDS looks cumbersome to edit.**
 **A:** This is only for demonstration and Agentic usage.
-There is a collaborative and convenient GUI Editor available by subscribing on acceleer.com
+There is a collaborative and convenient GUI Editor available when using the Acceleer platform.

-**Q: How to get started?**
+**Q: How to import the generated PLC/DCS code in the relevant IDE?**
-**A:** This repo is only for blueprints sharing and demonstration purposes.
-For real projects subscribe on acceleer.com
+**A:** The Acceleer platform comes with an agent that allows the import into different target systems.

 **Q: Is there a community edition?**
 **A:** Yes, reserved for open-source and educational projects.